Singhbhum district: Etymology

 Singhbhum is a portmanteau of Singh and Bhum.
 "Singh" refers to the Singh raja of the greater Porahat state, and "Bhum" signifies the land, thereby forming the land of Singh.
 Manbhum, Barabhum, Dhalbhum, Bhanjbhum and other nearby areas follow similar nomenclature.
 However, its prominent inhabitants, the Ho tribe asserts that Singhbhum derives its name from "Singbonga", the supreme god of the Adivasis in the region, primarily venerated by the Kolarian ethnic tribes.

 History

-The de facto Singhbhum (i.e., Porahat estate) in 1776 map by James Rennell.
-The tract labelled "Comgur" became the Kolhan Government Estate in 1837; Subsequently, Porahat, Dhalbhum, and parts of Saraikela, Kharsawan, and Mayurbhanj were incorporated to form the greater Singhbhum district under British rule.
+Singhbhum during Mughal rule, as depicted in the map by Rennell, 1788.

 The Singhbhum area was never invaded by either the Marathas or the Mughals.
 The first relationships between the Raja of Singhbhum and the British were established in 1767 when he approached the Resident at Midnapore requesting protection.
 In 1820 the Raja became a feudatory of the British.
 In 1837, Captain Wilkinson established the Kolhan Government Estate after Kol uprising; comprising 26 pir, bounded by Porahat in the north, Khiching of Mayurbhanj in the south, Bonai in the west, and Seraikela in the east.
 Further, Dhalbhum region also incorporated into the district in 1846.
 The state was under the political control of the Commissioner of the Bengal Presidency until 1912, under the Bihar and Orissa Province until 1936 and then under Chhota Nagpur Division until the end of the British Raj.